UmeanNever/RankSurprisalRatio/README.md

 See `requirements.txt` for the complete list of Python package dependencies.
 You can install them using `pip install -r requirements.txt`.
 We recommend installing `flash-attn` via pre-built wheels corresponding to your specific Python, CUDA, and PyTorch environment.

-In our experiments, computing RSR over the 5,000-trajectory dataset with a context length of 32,768 using a 7B model typically takes under one hour on a single H200 GPU with FlashAttention enabled.
-For further computational details, see Appendix C.1 of our paper.

 ## 📝 Citation